SaeedPro2020/Android-MVVM/README.md

 ## MVVM
-### This is a demo app which it designed based on MVVM pattern in a mobile architecture.
+### This is a demo app which it designed based on MVVM pattern.
    There is a lot of things that we can do to improve the App including

    #### 1- Add more dimensions value for different screen sizes.